 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

-I hope you enjoyed this step by step guide on how to make a Baked Potato, a steakhouse-style baked potato.
-If you want to know how to cook the best-baked potato in the oven, the best potato recipe, fluffy inside and the crispy, salty, potato skin you love on the outside.
-Be sure to check out my other potato recipes!
+I hope you enjoyed this step by step guide on how to make a steakhouse-style baked potato.
+It is the best potato recipe - fluffy on the inside with crispy, salty, potato skins that you love on the outside.